Department: Clinical Science and Services

 Clinical Groups: Small Animal Internal Medicine

-Rosanne is a Senior Lecturer and recognised RCVS, ACVIM and ECVIM Specialist in Small Animal Internal Medicine.
-Her particular areas of interest include canine and feline nephrology and urology.
+Rosanne is Associate Professor in Small Animal Internal Medicine, recognised RCVS, ACVIM and ECVIM Specialist in Small Animal Internal Medicine and is currently co-head of the Small Animal Internal Medicine Service.
+Her particular areas of interest include canine and feline nephrology and urology and systemic hypertension.
 She is a member of the RVC GFR Service, co-director of the extracorporeal therapies unit and is one of two clinicians offering minimally invasive urological procedures including laser lithotripsy and laser ablation of ectopic ureters at the Queen Mother Hospital for Animals (QMHA).
-She has an active research profile in feline and canine renal disease and hypertension.
+She has an active research profile in feline and canine renal disease and hypertension with an extensive publication record both in peer reviewed journals and as author of numerous text book chapters.
 As well as lecturing both nationally and internationally, Rosanne is involved in both undergraduate and postgraduate (Royal Veterinary College CertAVP Medicine Module leader and ACVIM/ECVIM residency training) level education.
-She is also co-director of the Infection Control Committee at the QMHA.
+She is also co-chair of the Infection Control Committee at the QMHA.

 Rosanne graduated from the University of Bristol in 2003 completing a rotating small animal internship at the Royal Veterinary College (RVC).
 After a period in small animal practice she returned to the RVC to undertake a PhD entitled 'Proteinuria and the kidney' evaluating the role of both proteinuria and hypertension in cats with chronic kidney disease.
 During and after her PhD Rosanne worked as an Honorary Research Assistant at the BIOMICS Centre, St George’s Hospital, London.
 In 2012 Rosanne was awarded the International Renal Interest Society (IRIS) Prize for her work evaluating feline chronic kidney disease.